 The Office of Disease Prevention and Health Promotion, on behalf of the HHS Steering Committee for Adverse Drug Event Prevention, requests input on the revised draft National Action Plan for Adverse Drug Event Prevention.

 HHS invites input from a broad range of individuals and organizations that have interests in reducing adverse drug events.
 Some examples of these organizations include, but are not limited to the following:

 - Caregivers or health system providers (e.g., physicians, physician assistants, nurses, pharmacists)

 - Insurers and business groups

 - State and local public health agencies.

 When responding, please self-identify with any of the above or other categories (include all that apply) and your name.
 Anonymous submissions will not be considered.
 Written materials submitted for consideration should not exceed 10 pages, not including appendices and supplemental documents.
 Responders may submit other forms of electronic materials to demonstrate or exhibit concepts of their written responses, however, we request that comments are identified by section, subsection, and page number so they may be addressed accordingly.
-All comments received before the close of the comment period are available for viewing by the public, including any personally identifiable or confidential business information that is included in a comment.
+All comments received Start Printed Page 54470before the close of the comment period are available for viewing by the public, including any personally identifiable or confidential business information that is included in a comment.

 Dated: August 28, 2013.

 Deputy Assistant Secretary for Health, Office of Disease Prevention and Health Promotion.

 BILLING CODE 4150-32-P